Alipay is the most popular third-party payment provider in China, with over 900 million users and a market share of almost 55%.

 Step 8: Start accepting payments!

-Once your developers have got Alipay up and running, you can then start accepting payments both inside and outside of China.
+Once your developers have got Alipay up and running, you can start using Alipay to accept payments both inside and outside of China.

 If you don’t have a Chinese bank account, you’ll need to partner up with an Alipay acquirer.
 These are financial institutions that accept payments from Alipay on your behalf and then send them to your bank account.